-Merchants and Marauders is one of my favorite games.
-Countless hours have been spent at my gaming table sailing around the Caribbean Sea, raiding merchant ships, doing battle with villainous pirates, claiming Glory points and shouting Y’arrrrr!
-When Z-man Games announced Seas of Glory, it immediately shot straight to the top of my “shut up and take my money” list.
-When I heard that Seas of Glory was going to be a modular expansion my desire morphed into need, and when you need something it’s a responsibility- and, while not every module is my cup of tea, Seas of Glory adds a ton of fun to the game.
+Merchants and Marauders are one of my favorite games.
+Countless hours have been spent at my gaming table sailing around the Caribbean Sea, raiding merchant ships, doing battle with villainous pirates, claiming Glory points, and shouting Y'arrrrr!
+When Z-man Games announced Seas of Glory, it immediately shot straight to the top of my "shut up and take my money" list.
+When I heard that Seas of Glory was going to be a modular expansion, my desire morphed into need, and when you need something, it's a responsibility- and, while not every module is my cup of tea, Seas of Glory adds a ton of fun to the game.

 Seas of Glory is a box chock full of options that players can pick and choose from to tailor their Merchants and Marauders experience to suit their preferred play style.
 Seas of Glory contains eleven separate modules of various depth and complexity and also offers 5 official variants for players who want to tailor their experience even further.
 Players are free to pick and choose the modules that they wish to use and the rulebook gives a handy suggestion of the added play-time and complexity that each module adds to the game.
 Players really seeking adventure may even wish to use all eleven modules together.